What is the start date for the program?

 I was looking at the application for the IUSM Student Research Program in Academic Medicine and was curious as to what factors are looked at in your application.
 The application itself was relatively short so I was curious if the deciding committee would look at our AMCAS applications, MCAT scores, letters of recommendation, etc..?

-Selections are made by the SRPinAM Selection Committee (constituted by five SRPinAM faculties) and based on an matrix containing the applicant’s medical school Fall semester performance, the undergraduate GPA (both the science and overall GPAs), total MCAT score and the three application essays (personal statement and career objectives).
-The personal statement and career objectives had a considerable weight in the selection.
-Students holding a PhD are not eligible to the SRPAM program.
+Selections are made by the SRPinAM Selection Committee (selected by Dr. Carlesso) and based on an matrix containing the applicant’s medical school Fall semester performance, the undergraduate GPA (both the science and overall GPAs), total MCAT score and the three application essays (personal statement and career objectives).
+The personal statement and career objectives have a considerable weight in the selection.
+Students holding a PhD are not eligible to participate in the SRPAM program.

 Do students from other campuses frequently come to IU to conduct research through this program or is this program predominantly for the IU Indy campus?

 The SRPinAM is an equal opportunity program for all IUSM campus students.
-In fact, in the summer 2013, we had 12 students from the IUSM campuses outside Indianapolis.
-This was our largest number yet.
-Certainly, we welcome all students interested to apply.
+In fact, in the summer 2015, we had 13 students from the IUSM campuses participate.
+Certainly, we welcome all interested students to apply.